 This revelation had amused me and was exceedingly receptive to my ego.
 I had borne the Córdova name with distinction and honour, as well the reputable importance that it represented in the country.
 She had paid me a visit also, so that I could contribute to the arts; being that the arts could no longer depend on private patronage of mere governments.
 Out of deference for her I had a painter, paint a portrait of her natural apparent beauty, upon that same night.

 Before we took dinner, I had surprised her with this impromptu gift.
-She was reluctant at first but then acquiesced, when I told her the portrait would remain in the manor respectfully.
+She was reluctant at first, then had acquiesced, when I told her the portrait would remain in the manor respectfully.
 Indeed, the portrait once finished was divine and magnificent.
-The lineaments of the contours of her countenance were personified, through the graceful tincture that imbued her nobility that she exuded.
+The lineaments of the contours of her countenance were personified, through the graceful tincture that imbued her nobility that she had exuded.

 Time would pass, since that night with the countess, and life would resume its course of action.
 A bustling wind of the storm had aroused me from my sleep during one night, as the shutters had swayed back and forth.
 The common silence of the night was broken, and the unsteady commotion of the shutters startled my slumber.